eXascaleInfolab/TSM-Bench/systems/integration.md

 ### System Integration

- - In the systems folder create a folder with the name of your system.
+ - In the `systems` folder create a folder with the name of your system.
- - Install your system inside the folder and install the python client inside the virtual enviorment (TSMvenv)
+ - Install your system inside the folder and install the Python client library inside the virtual environment (TSMvenv).
  - Load the datasets:
-   #### Example:
+   #### Data Loading Example for MonetDB:
 ```bash
    dataset=d1
    current="$(pwd)"